 Product managers, user experience (UX) designers, and growth strategists rely on product analytics (sometimes called “click tracking” or “click path analytics”) to track digital interactions within their apps, websites, and devices.
 HR and IT managers also rely on analytics to gauge how effective their employee onboarding programs are, strategize ways to improve productivity, and ensure compliance in key areas such as security.

 The way the data is grouped and queried plays a major role in how useful product analytics are to the product manager, UX designer, or growth strategist.
+The same is true for employee-facing roles, be they in HR, change management, or information security.
 Some of the most common ways to understand product usage include:

 - Trends: Graph engagement with certain features or pages and compare against other parts of the product over time, or compare engagement with a single part of the product over two different time periods.

 - Funnels: Track the levels of drop-off at each step across a specific subset of features and pages in the product.
 With a funnel analysis, any combination of steps can be reviewed in any chronology.

 - Paths: See all the product journeys users take either leading up to or following a specific interaction, with a measure of how common or uncommon the next step being taken is.
 Unlike funnels, paths include all possible upstream or downstream interaction scenarios.

 User insights and ROI

 Until recently, product decisions were evaluated by whether or not a feature launched on time.
 Product analytics allows product and UX teams to better understand the effectiveness of their strategies or user engagement and their return on investment (ROI).
 The data that comes from tracking in-app events helps product teams learn what parts of the product are being used, how often, and by whom, as well as the product experience paths that lead to the outcomes that matter most.